-- Expression and communication – allow both traditional scaffolding (outlines, concept maps, and manipulatives) and technological scaffolding (calculators, text-to-speech, and spellcheckers).
+- Expression and communication – allow both traditional scaffolding (outlines, concept maps, manipulatives) and technological scaffolding (calculators, text-to-speech, spellcheckers).

 - Executive functions – break up the task into smaller steps (e.g. 'Levels') including managing the deployment of information and resources and/or provide planning templates or a schedule of work.

-- Recruiting interest – provide choice, emphasize relevance and value, and minimise distractions and encourage risk-taking.
+- Recruiting interest – provide choice, emphasise relevance and value, minimise distractions, and encourage risk-taking.

-- Sustaining effort and persistence – manage ‘flow’ (not too difficult and not too easy), emphasize process and objectives, encourage collaboration and provide feedback.
+- Sustaining effort and persistence – manage ‘flow’ (not too difficult and not too easy), emphasise process and objectives, encourage collaboration and provide feedback.

-- Self-regulation – Build confidence, facilitate the various emotions and suggest coping strategies, and develop self-assessment and reflection.
+- Self-regulation – Build confidence, facilitate the various emotions and suggest coping strategies, and develop self-assessment and reflection skills.